brain-power/Brain-Power-Amazon-Fidgetology/dashboard/README.md

 ### Bootstrapper

-`bootstrapper.js` is a Lambda function provisioned by a [CloudFormation Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).
+[`bootstrapper.js`](bootstrapper.js) is an AWS Lambda function provisioned by a [CloudFormation Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).
 It is responsible for syncing files in this directory with the S3 bucket hosting the web app when stack is deployed.
 When the stack is destroyed, the script is responsible for deleting the web app bucket and deleting all video uploads/fragments that were streamed using the web app.

 ### Using WebcamJS to Stream Video

 [WebcamJS](https://github.com/jhuckaby/webcamjs/blob/master/DOCS.md) library is used to provide cross-browser, cross-platform support for accessing user's webcam via [WebRTC](https://webrtc.github.io/samples/) `getUserMedia` API.
-For this project, we include a demo `FrameBuffer` class (`js/custom/frame-buffer.js`) that handles buffering image frames acquired from webcam.
+For this project, we include a demo `FrameBuffer` class ([`js/custom/frame-buffer.js`](js/custom/frame-buffer.js)) that handles buffering image frames acquired from webcam.
 Here is basic sample code for acquiring webcam feed, buffering frames at regular interval, and posting to data endpoint.
-For a full example that is used in the demo app see `js/app/webcam-stream-controller.js`
+For a full example that is used in the demo app, see [`js/app/webcam-stream-controller.js`](js/app/webcam-stream-controller.js).

 #### Client sample code